CyborgMaster/ftb-monster-config/README.md

 Changes made directly to server configs without changing my config deploy
 ----------------------------------------------------------------------------
+Removed most of the recipies for the Advanced Solar Panels Molecular Transformer, only left the sunarium part recipie

+OpenBlocks elevator drains exp = true

 B:"Allow RC steel to be used in other mods"=false

 Removed the easy thermal expansion recipies for ModularPowersuits: